Tigers vs. Braves Player Props Betting Odds

-Oddsmakers have listed player props for Ronald Acuna Jr., Spencer Torkelson and others when the Atlanta Braves visit the Detroit Tigers at Comerica Park on Tuesday at 6:40 PM ET.
+Player prop bet options for Ronald Acuna Jr., Spencer Torkelson and others are available when the Atlanta Braves visit the Detroit Tigers at Comerica Park on Wednesday (first pitch at 1:10 PM ET).

 Bet on this matchup or its props with BetMGM!